Sleep health

 Lack of good quality sleep is linked to:

-- Difficulties concentrating, restlessness and making decisions
+- Difficulties concentrating, restlessness and trouble making decisions

-- High stress
+- High levels of stress

 - Difficulties forming and maintaining relationships